Visit the ruin of Findlater Castle on the Moray Firth Coast

 History of Findlater Castle

-There is evidence that a fortification at Findlater has existing since the 1200s however the current ruin dates from the 1300s.
-The castle was built in the same style as Roslin/Roslyn castle in Midlothian and therefore is likely to have been built by Sir John Sinclair.
+There is evidence that an early castle at Findlater has existing since the 1200s however the current ruin dates from the 1300s.
+There is a reference to Findlater in the 1246 Exchequer Rolls.
+The castle was strengthened by Alexander III in the 1260s in anticipation of an attack by King Haakon IV of Norway.
+The current castle was built in the same style as Roslin/Roslyn castle in Midlothian and therefore is likely to have been built by Sir John Sinclair.

 The Castle has a substantial political history with Mary Queen of Scots in the 1560s.
 Sir Alexander Ogilvie granted Findlater to Sir John Gordon, and not to his son James Ogilvie.
 Enraged, James used his influence with Mary Queen of Scots to instigate a visit to the castle, but her entry was refused.
 Mary's forces attacked the castle but were repelled by Gordon... but he was captured a short time later at the Battle of Corrichie.
 John Gordon was beheaded and Findlater was given to Sir James Ogilvie.
 Sounds very Game of Thrones!